From the Desk of Clearissa Coward’s Command Center

 Under Your Floorboards

-If you don’t have room under your bed but you do have hardwood flooring in your home, make use of the space under your floor for storage!
+If you don’t have room under your bed but do have hardwood flooring in your home, make use of the space under your floor for storage!
 Hidden storage under your floorboards is perfect for storing anything and everything.
 From winter clothing to expensive jewelry, floorboards can hide it all!
 If you’re handy and love a good DIY project, you can transform your floor into extra storage space in a weekend.

 In Your Garage

 If you’re lucky enough to have a garage with your home, chances are it’s already full of old books, clothing, tools, and the like.
 More often than not, changing the way you organize your garage can free up massive amounts of space you didn’t know you had!
-While the possibilities of organizing your garage are limitless, many people forget about using vertical space like the ceiling.
+While the possibilities of organizing your garage are limitless, many people forget about using vertical space as the ceiling.
 If you don’t have time to completely reorganize your garage, consider having ceiling-mounted racks installed in your garage to hold plastic bins full of your winter clothing.

 Under (or In) Your Stairs